MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads-editor-v11/hlp_BAE_PROC_RevertChanges.md

 ## Revert changes

+To revert selected changes:
 1. From the tree view in the left panel or grid, right-click the items with changes you want to revert.
 1. Click **Revert**.

+To revert all changes:
 1. From the toolbar, click Get Changes, and then click **Get full account**.
 1. Click **Yes**.